KateIsabelle/rehearsal-room/planning/user_stories.md

 - As an artist, I can input profile pict, name, descript

-- As an artist, I can see my profile and upcoming bookings
+- As an artist, I can see my profile and upcoming bookings -- 👨‍💻

-- As an Artist, I can see space owner contact info
+- As an Artist, I can see space owner contact info -- 👍

-- As an artist, I can make a request to a space for a specific date and/or time. (form)
+- As an artist, I can make a request to a space for a specific date and/or time. (form) -- 👍

-- As an artist, I am asked to confirm form content for reservation request
+- As an artist, I can submit a reservation request -- 👍

 - Artist gets notified when request approved

-- Can upgrade to host with button
+- Can upgrade to host with button -- 👨‍💻

 ## Host

 - As a host, I can list a new property

-- As a host, I can see a dashboard with my general info
+- As a host, I can see a dashboard with my general info -- 👨‍💻

-- As a host, I can see an overview of the space I have listed.
+- As a host, I can see an overview of the space I have listed. -- 👨‍💻

-- As a host I can add, edit or delete my property listing.
+- As a host I can add, edit or delete my property listing. -- 👨‍💻

 - As a host, when I create a listing for a space, I am immediately taken to that space's listing to see how it looks, and edit (if needed)

-- As a host, I see a list of reservation request and can approve/reject
+- As a host, I see a list of reservation request and can approve/reject -- 👨‍💻